6 Easy Ways to Use Dehydrated Potatoes

 4. Sauces

 Dehydrated potatoes can also be used to thicken sauces.
-Simply add the desired amount of potatoes to the sauce and cook until tender.
+Add the desired amount of potatoes to the sauce and cook until tender.
 Dehydrated potatoes are a great way to add some extra nutrition and thickness to your sauces without having to use fresh potatoes.
-Simply add the potato flakes to your sauce while it is simmering, and let it cook until the flakes are rehydrated.
+Add the potato flakes to your sauce while it is simmering, and let it cook until the flakes are rehydrated.

-This process will also help to thicken the sauce, so it is a great way to stretch a small amount of sauce into a larger serving.
+This process will also help thicken the sauce, making it a great way to stretch a small amount of sauce into a larger serving.
 Dehydrated potatoes can be found in most grocery stores, and they are a great pantry staple to have on hand when you need a quick fix for your sauce.
 10 Quick And Easy Sauce Recipes

 5. Quiches